- Home

 Nasopharyngeal and Oropharyngeal swabs

-The COVID-19 pandemic further accelerated the adoption of microfluidic technologies.
-Point-of-Care Testing (PoCT) devices, which are compact and enable rapid testing, became essential for timely and accurate disease detection.
-Microfluidics-enhanced PoCT solutions have demonstrated superior sensitivity, specificity, and faster diagnostic turnaround times.
-As a result, several manufacturers launched microfluidics-based diagnostic kits to meet urgent testing needs.
-For instance, in October 2021, LumiraDx received Emergency Use Authorization (EUA) from India’s CDSCO for its COVID-19 antigen test, highlighting the growing role of microfluidics in pandemic response and public health diagnostics.
+Microfluidics-enhanced PoCT solutions offer improved sensitivity, specificity, and faster turnaround times, prompting manufacturers to launch microfluidics-based diagnostic kits to address urgent testing needs.
+For example, in October 2021, LumiraDx received Emergency Use Authorization from India’s CDSCO for its COVID-19 antigen test, underscoring the critical role of microfluidics in pandemic response and public health diagnostics.

 Technological Advancements in Microfluidics